 Whitetail Deer’s Sense of Smell

-Biologist Dr. Bronson Strickland of Mississippi State University found that a deer’s sense of smell can be anywhere from 500 to 1,000 times more acute than a human’s.
+Biologist Dr. Bronson Strickland of Mississippi State University found that a deer’s sense of smell can be 500 to 1,000 times more acute than a human’s.

 Furthermore, scientists say that whitetails have thousands of sensitive receptors in their nostrils, which they use to sort out up to six smells at one time.